 - Swaminarayan: Satguru of Sabij Yoga.

 - Shaligram: Fossils of the Jurassic park age that is found in Kali Gandaki River.
-This black stone is the symbol of lord Vishnu and kept in prayer room in the home.
+This black stone is the symbol of Lord Vishnu and kept in the prayer room in the home.

-How to go to Muktinath Temple from Kathmandu or Pokhara?
+How to go to Muktinath Temple from Kathmandu & Pokhara?

 - By road and flight (3-7 days): Muktinath tour by road and schedule flight is another comfortable way to visit Muktinath Temple.
-Route goes like this: Drive from Kathmandu to Pokhara (206 km - 6 hrs.) halt overnight.
-Morning fly Pokhara to Jomsom (15-20 minutes) then hike for half hour up to jeep station, drive another one and half hour from Jomsom to Muktinath by jeep.
-Again hike for half hour to reach at Temple but people who can't walk can ride on horse.
+The route goes like this: Drive from Kathmandu to Pokhara (206 km - 6 hrs.) halt overnight.
+Morning fly Pokhara to Jomsom (15-20 minutes) then hike for a half hour up to jeep station, drive another one and half hour from Jomsom to Muktinath by jeep.
+Again hike for half hour to reach Temple but people who can't walk can ride on a horse.
 Have darshan and stay overnight at Jomsom.
-Next day fly back to Jomsom and either take connecting flight to Kathmandu or stay at Pokhara.
+Next day fly back to Jomsom and either take a connecting flight to Kathmandu or stay at Pokhara.

-Kathmandu to Pokhara, Pokhara to Jomsom and Jomsom to Muktinath Tour Road Map on Google Map.
+Kathmandu to Pokhara, Pokhara to Jomsom and Jomsom to Muktinath Driving Road Map on Google Map.

-March, April, May, September (mid), October, November are considered as the best time to visit Muktinath Temple.
-During these months weather used to be clear all the day and snow-capped mountains will be welcoming you with big smile.
+March, April, May, September (mid), October, November, and December are considered as the best time to visit Muktinath Temple.
+During these months weather used to be clear all the day and snow-capped mountains will be welcoming you with a big smile.

-Before beginning your journey from Pokhara to Muktinath by road, trek or by flight, you shall require to collect two permits.
+Before beginning your journey from Pokhara to Muktinath by road, trek or by flight, you shall require collecting two permits.
 They are:

 - Annapurna Conservation Area Project Permit (ACAP): This permit can be collected from Nepal Tourism Board located at Bhrikuti Mandap, Kathmandu or at Pokhara &